Here’s how you deal with interruptions.

 Drilling stainless steel materials can be challenging, and that challenge gets amplified when the cut is interrupted.
 Our customer was machining coils from 316 stainless steel tubes.
 Using a vertical machining center, they drilled into the outer curved surface of the tubing.
 Sometimes the drilled holes were on the tubing centerline, but other times the holes were off-center, creating a severely interrupted cut on the angled surface.

-The customer’s current tooling performed well enough to achieve the required cuts in other materials, but not in stainless.
-Then, when the tool experienced a catastrophic failure, the customer decided enough was enough.
+Our customer’s current tooling performed well enough to achieve the required cuts in other materials, but not in stainless.
+Then, when the tool experienced a catastrophic failure, our customer decided enough was enough.

-The customer was impressed with the 4TEX Drill’s performance in the angled cut, and they were especially thrilled that the tooling cost was over $150 less than their previous solution.
+Our customer was impressed with the 4TEX Drill’s performance in the angled cut, and they were especially thrilled that the tooling cost was over $150 less than their previous solution.
 Some tools can handle interruptions, and some can’t.
-Find the right tool for your difficult applications (for assistance, contact your local area Allied Field Sales Engineer).
+Find the right tool for your difficult applications (for assistance, contact your local tooling specialist).

 Find an Allied tooling distributor near you.